Kau5h1K/Kau5h1K.github.io/_posts/2019-04-23-drunk-n-drive-analysis.md

 title: "Drunk Analysis"
 tags: [ Project, python, pandas, Cleaning Data, Manipulating DataFrames]
 date: 2019-04-23
-excerpt: "Flexing my pandas muscles on breath alcohol test data from Ames, Iowa, USA."
+excerpt: "Flexing my pandas muscles on breath alcohol test data from Ames, Iowa, USA.
+I have grouped, summarized, and visualized data on breath alcohol tests in Ames, Iowa, (home of Iowa State University) from 2013-2017.
+Some questions that were answered include, \"What is the highest recorded value?\" and \"When do breath alcohol tests occur most?\""
 comments: True
 project: True
 ---